yunjool2/yunjool2.github.io/README.md

 ## Yunjoo Lee

 Hello, I am currently an undergraduate student in the College of Business at the **University of Illinois at Urbana-Champaign**.
-I came to the United States when I was a freshman in High School.
+I was born in South Korea and came to the United States in 2013.
+I used to live in Ohio before I moved to Champaign, Illinois.
+I love to experience diverse cultures and meet different people around the world.

 ### About Myself